Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge

 \subsubsection{3 Order Synchronous Generator}

-The synchronous generator is the core equipment in the power system, responsible for converting mechanical energy into electrical energy.
-Its stable operation is directly related to the power supply quality and reliability of the entire power system.
-At the same time, since the synchronous generator can stably output the required voltage by adjusting the excitation current, and the rotor is synchronized with the power grid, it is crucial to protect power equipment and ensure the stability of the power supply.

-A 3-order synchronous generator is a practical model that has been widely used in modeling and monitoring.
-We leverage the classic 3-order synchronous generator as the simulation model, which is given as follows for data generation.
+The synchronous generator is the core equipment in the thermal power system, responsible for converting mechanical energy into electrical energy.
+Its stable operation is directly related to the reliability and safety of the entire power system.
+We use the classic 3-order synchronous generator as the simulation model, which is given as follows for data generation.

-where $i$ is the input current, $u$ is the output voltage, $w$ is the angular velocity and $\hat{E_{q}}$ is the transient internal voltage.
+where $i$ is the input current, $u$ is the output voltage, $w$ is the angular velocity, and $\hat{E_{q}}$ is the transient internal voltage.
 Since $\delta$ is not related to outputs, it will be ignored in our case.
 Other parameters are constants.
-The generated dataset contains all the generated currents, voltages, angular velocity, and power with 50,000 points for each operation condition.
+The generated dataset contains all the generated currents, voltages, angular velocity and power with 50,000 points for each operation condition.

-The Table~\ref{EVALUATION METRICS OF the 3 order synchronous generator} shows the evaluation of the state estimation ($w, \hat{E_{q}}$) and output regression ($i_{q}, i_{d}$) across five different architectures.
-The proposed STCIM outperforms the other deep learning methods among most evaluation metrics, especially in the output regression and $w$ estimation.
-Compared with other models, the performance of $\hat{E_{q}}$ estimation of STCIM is comparable.